-We’re the most experienced and proactive public relations specialists in the South Island.
+We’re the most experienced and proactive public relations and communications specialists in Queenstown.
 Our clients rely on us to protect their reputations, build their brands, and represent their messages and products while proactively identifying opportunities.

 We offer outstanding levels of service, reliability and creative energy for all clients, with tangible results.

 Our team of specialists offer the complete spectrum of services including:

 Public relations, strategic communications plans, social media, media releases and media famils, crisis management and training, media training, marketing, specialist writing, newsletters, blogs, events and awards.

 “The New Zealand Open is an event that we believe is important to New Zealand and (especially) to the Queenstown region.
 We’re delighted to have had Southern PR work alongside us these past six years, helping us grow the awareness of our event both locally and nationally, and they’ve done a fine job.
 Their commitment to our event has been huge, and is much appreciated.”
 New Zealand Open Tournament Director Michael Glading